Tronchetto di Natale

 Place the mixture on a sheet of baking paper and, with the aid of a spatula, spread the it on the whole sheet.
 Bake for 20 minutes in a preheat oven at 190 ° C. Let it cool down before using it to make the “tronchetto”.

 For the filling:

-Pour the milk in saucepan and dip in a strainer containing the lemon rind and vanilla pods (previously halved) so that they flavour the milk but can be easily removed, and bring to a boil.
+Pour the milk in a saucepan and dip in a strainer containing the lemon rind and vanilla pods (previously halved) so that they flavour the milk but can be easily removed, and bring to a boil.
 Remove from the heat.
-Prepare a batter with the egg yolks, sugar, cocoa and flour in a bowl.
+Prepare a batter with the egg yolks, sugar, cocoa and flour.

 Remove the strainer with the rind and vanilla pod.
 Pour the batter into the hot milk and stir vigorously with a spoon.
 Put the pot back on the fire.
 Bring to a boil and cook for 10 minutes until you get a dense chocolate creamy consistency.